Jmchin/Version-Control-System-P1/README.txt

 ### Usage: ###
-    - Run versionControl.cpp with ***g++ -std=c++11 versionControl.cpp -lboost_filesystem -lboost_system***
+    - Run versionControl.cpp with ***g++ -std=c++11 -o cli_vcs -lboost_filesystem -lboost_system manifest.cpp versionControl.cpp util.cpp repo.cpp creationOrder.cpp mapfile.cpp***
     - Run output with ***./a.out***

 ### Features: ###

-* Given an existing project directory, creates a repository by copying the existing file directory structure
+* Creates a repository by copying the existing file directory structure given an existing project directory
   * Creates a new directory for every non-directory file in the original
-  * project tree stores artifacts in these new folders, named by the weighted checksum of the file's contents, as well as its size in bytes
+  * project tree stores artifacts in these new folders, named by the weighted checksum of the file's contents, as well as its size in bytes, e.g "6648-L11.txt"
-    * e.g "6648-L11.txt"
+    * Usage: cli_vcs create <project> <repository>

+* Allows the creation of labels to a manifest file to make it easier to track and use when issuing commands
+  * uniquely IDs a manifest under .labels, the program will then check said file when a user uses another command regarding manifests
+    * Usage: cli_vcs label <repo> <manifest> <label>

+* Check-out a specific version of the project tree by providing a specific manifest
+  * Reads through the manifest and decides which specific versions of files should be applied *Usage: cli_vcs checkin <project> <repository>

+* Check-in a new version of the project by providing a filepath to a project
+  * Writes a new manifest related to the new version of the project
+    * Usage: cli_vcs checkout <repo> <manifest> <directory>

 ### Member Contributions: ###